Rayc940/ece5160-fast-robot/lab6/lab.md

   <b>Figure 6:</b> Gyroscope and Main Loop Frequency.
 </p>

-This shows that the control loop is running much faster than the TOF sensor (160Hz vs. 10Hz).
-Because of this, the controller cannot depend on receiving a new distance reading every loop.
+The results show that the control loop runs significantly faster than both the IMU and DMP updates.
+As a result, a new yaw measurement is not available at every control step.

-To handle this, the PID controller was allowed to run every loop, even when no new TOF data was available.
-If a new measurement was available, the stored distance value was updated.
-If no new measurement was available, the controller continued to run using the most recent saved value.
+To handle this mismatch, the PID controller is executed every loop using the most recent available yaw value.
+The DMP provides updated orientation data asynchronously, and the latest value is stored and reused until a new sample becomes available.

+Although this results in a slightly stair-stepped yaw signal due to the lower DMP update rate, the controller performance remains stable.
+This is because the derivative term is computed directly from the gyroscope angular velocity (gz_dps), which is updated at a higher rate.

 <br>